gradle/gradle/subprojects/docs/src/docs/release/notes.md

     apply plugin: 'jacoco'

-and run `gradle test jacocoTestReport` which generates code coverage reports for the “test” task introduced by the `java` plugin.
-The `JacocoReport` adds a `mustRunAfter` dependency on the coverage data producing task ('test' in our example).
-After the build has finished you find the coverage report in different formats in `build/reports/jacoco/test`.
+and run `gradle test jacocoTestReport` which generates code coverage reports for the `test` task introduced by the `java` plugin.
+The `JacocoReport` adds a `mustRunAfter` dependency on the coverage data producing task (`test` in our example).
+After the build has finished you find the coverage report in `build/reports/jacoco/test`.

 You can configure every task of type `JacocoReport` to enable other output formats than the default `HTML` report.
-For example, if you just want the `xml` coverage report that can be reused by your favourite CI server, you can simply configure this:
+For example, if you just want the `XML` coverage report that can be reused by your favourite CI server, you can simply configure this:

     jacocoTestReport {